theranjitkumar/enroll_for_event/README.md

 ## Features

 - User-friendly enrollment form
-- Secure payment processing with Stripe
+- Secure payment processing with Razorpay
 - Responsive design for all devices
 - Success and cancel pages for payment flow
 - Form validation and error handling